hcoberdalhoff/hcoberdalhoff.github.io/_posts/2022-09-23-AI-and-storing-data.md

 Skip this if you don't like non-scientific comparisons.

 Studies show, language language models have similar activation patterns to human brains, when answering questions.
 There seems to be a similarity between the operation of a large language model and our thought process.
-See https://www.nature.com/articles/s42003-022-03036-1
+See [Caucheteux, C., King, JR. Brains and algorithms partially converge in natural language processing](https://www.nature.com/articles/s42003-022-03036-1).

 Yes, we are talking about diffusion models and not linguistic models here - I know.
 Also there is a strong separation between the knowledge stored in a ML diffusion model and the latent data created by an var. autoencoder.